Download our FREE smartphone app today!

 Curriculum Overview

-The overarching aim of Harris Academy Beckenham is to end the cycle of poverty and disadvantage: ambition and aspiration dictate the model of our curriculum.
+The overarching aim of Harris Academy Beckenham is to end the cycle of poverty and disadvantage by ensuring all students have equity of entitlement to knowledge.

 Statement of principle